Seanforfun/GMAN_Net_Haze_Removal/README.md

-# Haze removal(Jan, 2018 - June, 2018)
+# GMAN(Jan, 2018 - June, 2018)
 ### Introduction
 We are using a new convolutional neural network "GMEAN" to create a End-to-end haze removal network.
 We feed the network hazed images and we can get the clear result directly.
-According to our results, we get the PSNR for 28.189dB and MSE for 0.964 on [RESIDES](https://sites.google.com/view/reside-dehaze-datasets/reside-%CE%B2) out door dataset.And our results on indoor evaluation dataset for PSNR and mse are 20.527dB and 0.8081 repectively.
+According to our results, we get the PSNR for 28.47dB and MSE for 0.944 on [RESIDES](https://sites.google.com/view/reside-dehaze-datasets/reside-%CE%B2) out door dataset.And our results on indoor evaluation dataset for PSNR and mse are 27.9348dB and 0.896512 repectively.GMAN is a awosome Convolutional neural network purposed on haze removal.
+It is a completely end-to-end dehaze system so the input to the system is hazed rgb images and the output of the system is the clear images that processed by the system.
+The results can be found in the [Results](https://github.com/Seanforfun/GMAN_Net_Haze_Removal/tree/master/Results) column, where lists our evaluation results on SOTS evaluation dataset.
+There lists 500 images for indoor test and 500 images for outdoor test saparately, in each file, we can also find a log.txt file showing the psnr and ssim for each images.

 ![Imgur](https://i.imgur.com/HfPpj6Q.png)

+## How to use?
+1. Step 1:
+    * You need to install all packages required by the program, such as tensorflow(GPU version), numpy etc.
+    * You need to download current repository into your local environment and extract it.
+2. Step 2:
+    * Go to your local file and enter the setup.sh file.
+Change the line 14, "PROGRAM_ROOT_PATH=''" to the path you want.
+    * Run ```sh setup.sh```, it will automatically create the directories for running the program

+### Evaluate your own image
+3. Step 3:
+    * Move the hazed images to (PROGRAM_ROOT_PATH)/HazeImages/TestImages.
+    * If you have ground truth images to compare with the pictures processed by the net, move them to (PROGRAM_ROOT_PATH)/ClearImages/TestImages.
+4. Step 4:
+    * Copy the model from (DOWNLOAD FILE)/Results/models/(outdoor or indoor) to (PROGRAM_ROOT_PATH)/DeHazeNetModel
+5. Step 5:
+    * If you want to compare the result with groundtruth, you just need to run the program by using ```python3 gman_eval.py```.
+    * If you don't have ground truth, you can can run the program by using ```python3 gman_eval.py --eval_only_haze=True```.
+6. Step 6:
+    * You results are in (PROGRAM_ROOT_PATH)/ClearResultImages.

 ### Demonstration
 Only listed several examples, more results can be found in my [github](https://github.com/Seanforfun/Deep-Learning/tree/master/DehazeNet/Results).